cefolger/needsmoredojo/README.md

 These three items require configuring your dojo source and project source locations.
 If you do not do this, it will still work as long as your sources have the same parent as the dojo sources.
-- **Import non-dojo module**: Press Ctrl+Shift+O, 2 and type one of your source module names.
-The path will be resolved and the import inserted for you.
 - **Go to attach point (appears under Navigate)**.
 Inside a module that uses _TemplatedMixin, use this option with the caret over an attach point reference.
 The attach point will be looked up in the widget's template file (specified by the templateString property) and highlighted.
 Press Esc to remove the highlighting
 - **Navigate -> Declaration** is supported for keys imported via the dojo/i18n! plugin.
 In the example below, the resources module has been imported via dojo/i18n!